Save more energy. And get paid up to $85.

 Con Edison will give you a check for up to $85 for each Nest thermostat that controls an air conditioner when you sign up for Rush Hour Rewards.

 - In the unlikely situation of a critical need on the electric grid, Con Edison may need to call a critical rush hour event.
-Critical rush hour events can occur at any time of day on weekdays and weekends between May and September.
+Critical rush hour events can occur at any time of day.

 Here's how it works: